ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 **Data Algorithms**
 Computational procedures and mathematical models used to process and analyze data made accessible in the cloud for data scientists to deploy on large datasets efficiently.

+**Data at Rest**
+Data that is stored and not actively in motion, typically residing in a database or storage system for various purposes, including backup.

 **Data Clusters**
 A group of similar, related data points distinct from other clusters.